 Black is the obvious bet for Canada into the all-around final, with both Moors and Woo also competing all four, and though Moors is the stronger of the two, Woo beat her at Pan Ams, so it’s nice that they have a backup who is capable of following through with clutch routines the way Woo can.

-For the individuals, I don’t think we’ll see any all-around final contenders, though Emma Slevin and Meg Ryan of Ireland and Barbora Mokosova should do well enough to be in the hunt for Olympic qualification, as will Caitlin Rooskrantz of South Africa, who hasn’t been able to compete in the all-around due to injury, but she was fabulous last year and if she can score as well as she did in Doha, she’ll likely make it to Tokyo.
+For the individuals, I don’t think we’ll see any all-around final contenders, though Emma Slevin and Meg Ryan of Ireland and Barbora Mokosova of Slovakia should do well enough to be in the hunt for Olympic qualification, as will Caitlin Rooskrantz of South Africa, who hasn’t been able to compete in the all-around due to injury, but she was fabulous last year and if she can score as well as she did in Doha, she’ll likely make it to Tokyo.